Thumbnail for 'Jupiter’s 3-Step System to Improve Facial Symmetry', outlining a three-stage approach to enhancing facial balance and harmony.

 Facial Symmetry Tip #3: 50:50 Chewing

-If you want to know How to eat in more detail, please watch our tutorial, but the point here for symmetry is to chew the food in both cheeks at the same time.
+If you want to know How to eat in more detail, but the point here for symmetry is to chew the food in both cheeks at the same time.
 First, you put the food in your mouth, and break it down into pieces.
 After that, you want to distribute the food to both cheeks and start chewing up at the same time.
 By doing so, you are using both muscles at the same level.
 Dominant chewing is the biggest cause of asymmetrical face, so it does make sense to stop that.

 If you see our anatomy, you see that cheek muscles are blue, which means sleeping.
 So it is good to activate them every time you eat.
 Especially if you have TMJ pain or TMD, you should try this 50:50 chewing-up system.
 The more tension in the masseter muscles, the more pain or disorder you get.
 Masseter muscles are 1 of the 4 chewing muscles and they are the leader of chewing movement.
 If chewing up is too much, just focus on 50:50 for now.
 50:50 is more important than chewing up.